slsa-framework/slsa/docs/spec/v1.0/verifying-artifacts.md

 SLSA uses provenance to indicate whether an artifact is authentic or not, but provenance doesn't do anything unless somebody inspects it.
-SLSA calls that inspection verification, and this page describes how to verify artifacts and their SLSA provenance.
+SLSA calls that inspection **verification**, and this page describes how to verify artifacts and their SLSA provenance.

 This page is divided into several sections.
 The first discusses choices